-For a similar workout on a smaller machine, a fitness stepper is more budget and space friendly.
+For a similar workout on a smaller machine, a fitness stepper is more budget and space-friendly.
 Fitness steppers are extremely easy to operate.
 It’s just like climbing a set of stairs, without all the extra wear on your treads.
-One disadvantage to fitness steppers is that the can be hard on the joints.
+One disadvantage to fitness steppers is that they can be hard on the joints.
 One way to prevent this is to take firm, even steps, rather than hopping to the next step.

 An upright bike, on the other hand, takes up less floor space and also provides more of a full-body workout.
 Keeping yourself balanced in the upright position requires you to engage your core, giving your abs a workout as well.

 If you enjoy riding outside when weather permits, an upright bike will give you a more accurate recreation of outdoor riding.
 Standing on the pedals during sprints increases the intensity of the workout, but this is also one of the most common ways to get injured on a home exercise bike.

 Home rowing machines are a great way to build muscle, burn fat, and increase endurance, all without putting any stress on your joints and working your upper and lower body.
 They are one of the few machines that combine cardio and strength training, making for one very efficient workout.